-It is our belief that the RBZ Rescue is one of the best utility clubs around and with various loft and flex options available give this club a distinct edge over competitors.
-When you factor in the low price point, reliability, build quality and appealing design of this rescue club you are left with very little to grumble about and mostly positive comments from our review team at Windtree Golf.
+When you factor in the low price point, reliability, build quality, and appealing design of this rescue club, you are left with very little to grumble about and mostly positive comments from our review team at Windtree Golf.

 RBZ Black Rescue Features & Performance

-All 3 areas must score highly in order for this to be rated as one of the best budget rescue clubs for 2020.
-The clubhead is the first feature on our review list today – does the RBZ rescue hybrid have a quality clubhead that can help you get out of trouble on the fairway by offering you maximum loft and distance with minimal spin?
+The club head is the first feature on our review list today – does the RBZ rescue hybrid have a quality clubhead that can help you get out of trouble on the fairway by offering you maximum loft and distance with minimal spin?